 What is the Guild Scholarship?

 The Guild Scholarship is a highly prestigious music scholarship for exceptional young musicians in the amount of up to $10,000 per year for music studies at Westmont.
-The competition is funded by The Guild for Music at Westmont and judged by our head faculty members Grey Brothers, professor of music, Steve Butler, professor of music, Steve Hodson, professor of music, Han Soo Kim, assistant professor of music, and Michael Shasberger, music department chair and Adams professor of music and worship.
+The competition is funded by The Guild for Music at Westmont and judged by our faculty members Grey Brothers, professor of music, Steve Butler, professor of music, Steve Hodson, professor of music, Han Soo Kim, assistant professor of music, Michael Shasberger, music department chair and Adams professor of music and worship and others.
 For information about becoming a Guild member, please contact the Westmont Music Department at (805) 565-6040.